 Ian joined the club as a player in 1966 playing all his time in the reserves.
 He was interested in the social side of the club and assisted in bar work after senior games.
 Ian opened the old small kiosk and managed to serve hot foods for several years.
 He joined the senior committee in 1974 mostly working on the social side.
 Bingo then started and he spent two nights a week at various venues trying to get it off the ground successfully.
 He was elected vice president in 1978, players advocate at the tribunals from 1981-99.
 Took on the presidency in 1983-4, vice president again 85-91, 1999; Treasurer 1986-9 and again 1996-7.
 He also served as Chairman of the Board of directors 1987-8 and Operated the scoreboard for all three teams from 1990-2000.
-Was awarded the Gillon award for services from the VFA 2001.
-The Lloyd Moss award in 2009 and club life membership in 1977.
+He was awarded the Gillon award for services for the VFA in 2001, the Lloyd Moss award in 2009 and club life membership in 1977.
 He was also awarded VFL life membership in 2015.